kasperwelbers/twitterAcademic/README.md

 # Disclaimer

 Rome wasn't built in a day.
 This package has nothing to do with Rome, but it was built in a day, and it shows.
-I have no ambition to develop an R package for the Twitter API, but if you run into bugs please do let me know and I will maintain this thing as long as needed (i.e. when rtweet tackles V2).
-I might also implement some additional features, since the groundwork is there anyway.
+We have no deep ambition to develop an R package for the Twitter API, but if you run into bugs please do let me know and we will maintain this thing as long as needed (i.e. when rtweet tackles V2).
+We might also implement some additional features, since the groundwork is there anyway, so feel free to ask.